Jet-setting trainees described NRF as a "big friendly giant."

 At the end of the scheme, an interview with two partners determines who gets onto the training contract.

 The training contract application process

-“We expect to see some legal work experience from our training contract applicants,” say Sheehan and Quinn.
+“We expect to see some legal work experience from our training contract applicants,” say Kularatne.
 “You don't have to have completed our vacation scheme or one at another firm, but you do need to show commercial experience.”
-They go on to mention “we're client-facing and place a huge emphasis on teamwork, so if you've taken part in something like sport, drama or volunteering, we want to hear about that too.”
+She goes on to explain: “We're client-facing and place a huge emphasis on teamwork, so if you've taken part in something like sport, drama or volunteering, we want to hear about that too.”

 The day includes lunch with the current trainees and a tour of the building.
 “It is quite a full-on day, but we've deliberately designed it to be like that,” our sources tell us.
 “We want to give people a real impression of what we're like as a business, and we want to see how they respond to that.”

 Interview with banking partner Dan Metcalfe